Street-Captain/redditShowerThoughtBot/content/README.md

-Place "song2.wav" in this folder for your backgroud music
+Place "song2.wav" in this folder for your background music